Gassandrid/ewan.my/content/Thoughts/Computational Neuroscience.md

 For me, this involves investigating a fundamental problem with modern [[Machine Learning]]:

-> Would making neural networks more biologically plau
+> Would making neural networks more biologically plausible help in acurately modelling the human mind?
+Is there a funademntal component of human intelligence(say [[Temporal Dynamics]], or neuromodulation) that is missing from current AI systems?

 This has always been a neuroscience problem, which, unfortunately, involved a lot of biology and chemistry.
 And, despite my love for computer science and Artificial Intelligence, I feel as though the field of AI is going in the direction of advanced data science and statistics( which is still very cool! ), rather than the understanding of the human mind.